frontendfreelancerdk/ff-accordion/README.md

  /* Your styles for accordion wrapper, e.g margin */
  /* HINT! it must not be with property flex-direction: column and align-items: stretch (or normal)*/
  /* HINT!
 For transition add css property transition for height*/
   transition: height 0.5s ease;
 }

 .myAccordionBtn{
- /* Your styles for accordion trigger, e.g color, font size, background, ect... */ }
+ /* Your styles for accordion trigger, e.g color, font size, background, ect.*/ }

 .myAccordionContent{